MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 ```

 Limitations of MIP SDK with FIPS 140-2 validated ciphers:
-- MacOS and Android not supported.
-The FIPS module is available on Windows, Linux and Mac.
+- Android and macOS are not supported.
+The FIPS module is available on Windows, Linux, and Mac.

 ## TLS Requirements